vert-x3/vertx-grpc/README.md

 - ReadStream / WriteStream integration
 - write doc & examples
 - contribute support to grpc-java Netty implementation to provide async start/shutdown
+- on the client side check if the managed channel auto reconnects